chaogo/chaogo/README.md

-- 👋 Hi, I’m @Chao
+- 👋 Hi, I’m Chao
-- 🌱 I’m currently learning skills related to back-end development.
+- 🌱 I’m a recent graduate with a degree in CS field.
 - 👀 I’m looking for a full-time SDE position.

 <!---